vritant/jekyll-now/index.md

 ---
-layout: page
+layout: default
-title: About
-permalink: /about/
+categories: asd
 ---

+### About

 I'm a Software Engineer who loves to cook!
  * I am a Rajasthani by lineage who was born in Karnataka.
 I married a Tamilian, But I am a true Hyderabadi at heart and have lived here for most of my life.
  * After 7 years in the USA, In September of 2016 I moved back to India
- * In July 2017 I married Rinki. checkout my wedding website [here](rinkiweds.vritant.com).
+ * In July 2017 I married Rinki. checkout my wedding website [here](http://rinkiweds.vritant.com).

 ### Résumé